 It was wonderful to welcome Mr Mostyn Manetavua, an Anglican catechist from Guadacanal, Solomon Islands, to PTC’s graduation this year as PTCEE’s special guest.
-Director, Dr Val interviewed him about his Extension Education experience so far.
+Former Director, Dr Val interviewed him about his Extension Education experience so far.

 V: Mostyn it’s a joy to meet you and congratulations on finishing the final hurdle for the Certificate.
 Tell me a bit about yourself and your family please?

 M: Well, I’m a married man and my wife is Annie.
 We have four children: Ellison Manebosa, Grace Seripa, Wilfred Lewa and Mason Sukulu.

 V: Your children’s indigenous names come after their Christian names?

 M: We prefer to use our baptismal names.

 M: I’m a Catechist at Christ the King, Komulonga, Diocese of Guadacanal.
 My father was the Catechist before me and ten households came together to build the Christ the King church.
 It’s about 2 hours away from Honiara and the Parish is actually called Thathibokoighobu meaning ‘the one in the middle’.